 The next step is to leverage the existing capabilities in the current ecosystem, primarily to develop the initial NESTcc data network.
-We’re working with a coalition of willing data collaborators to launch the NESTcc data network this spring.
-When the network opens this spring, it will be a preliminary opening with a limited number of contributing data collaborators that we will expand over time.
+We’re working with a coalition of willing network collaborators to launch the NESTcc Data Network this spring.
+When the network opens this spring, it will be a preliminary opening with a limited number of contributing network collaborators that we will expand over time.
 We’re launching the network on a smaller, scaled basis so that the network is open to you, our stakeholders, as soon as possible and you can help shape the directions in which we expand.
-The first projects the NESTcc data collaborators will undertake is the test-cases that will test the capabilities of the initial data collaborators to meet the needs of industry stakeholders.
+The first projects the NESTcc network collaborators will undertake is the test-cases that will test the capabilities of the initial network collaborators to meet the needs of industry stakeholders.
 The test-cases will be announced in the spring after they are reviewed for alignment and feasibility.

 The third pillar of developing NESTcc’s role is to transform the current ecosystem.
-Here, we will be working with the data collaborators and other stakeholders to identify barriers for research-ready medical device data infrastructure and work to address these.
-In 2018 we’ll establish data quality and methods standards for NESTcc studies and data collaborators.
-This is a highly engaged process, where data collaborators are working collaboratively with industry, regulators, and payers through NESTcc to develop the NESTcc data strategy.
+Here, we will be working with the network collaborators and other stakeholders to identify barriers for research-ready medical device data infrastructure and work to address these.
+In 2018 we’ll establish data quality and methods standards for NESTcc studies and network collaborators.
+This is a highly engaged process, where network collaborators are working collaboratively with industry, regulators, and payers through NESTcc to develop the NESTcc data strategy.

 Achieving Full Operability and Sustainability to Show NESTcc’s Value in the Ecosystem